luciaokay/DataMining2023/README.md

 After creating the app, you will be provided with a Client ID and secret key.
 Save these as they will be needed to authenticate your Spotipy requests.

 By following these steps, you ensure that your Spotipy library is correctly set up and authenticated to access the Spotify API for seamless music recommendation.

+In the Music_Recommendation.ipynb file, Spotify credentials have been pre-inserted with some example credentials that are functional for demonstration purposes.
+Feel free to replace them with your own credentials for actual usage.

 ## Running the Project on Colab
 When running the project on Google Colab, ensure you have a folder containing the following files: